 On 30 September, at about 12:35 a.m., patrolling Constable William Smith passed a man, and a woman with a rose on her dress, talking on the sidewalk along Berner Street, on the other side of the street from Dutfield’s Yard.
 The woman was Long Liz.
-The man was about 28 years old, about five feet seven inches tall, dark complexioned, and had a respectable appearance.
+The man was about 28 years old, about five feet seven inches tall, dark-complexioned, and had a respectable appearance.
 He was wearing a black coat and a dark-colored deerstalker, like Sherlock Holmes.
-Things were not looking well for Elisabeth Stride.
+Things were not looking well for Elizabeth Stride.

 About 25 minutes later, at 1:00 a.m., Louis Diemschutz, the steward of the club, approached Dutfield’s Yard driving his two-wheeled cart, which was pulled by his pony.
 As he turned into the dark entrance of the yard, something startled his pony and it veered to the left.
-Diemschutz stopped, stepped down and struck a match.
-Just inside the yard, lying diagonally across the right side of the entrance, was the corpse of Elisabeth Stride.
+Diemschutz stopped, stepped down, and struck a match.
+Just inside the yard, lying diagonally across the right side of the entrance, was the corpse of Elizabeth Stride.
 Blood was running from her neck into a gutter and, some distance away, down a drain.
-Her body was still quite warm, except her hands.
+Her body was still quite warm, except for her hands.
 The left one still held a small packet of breath lozenges.

 Dr. Frederick Blackwell arrived at Dutfield’s Yard at 1:16 a.m.
 He noted that Elisabeth’s throat had been slashed once from below her left ear, which severed that carotid artery and her windpipe.
 However, there were no other significant injuries or disarrangement of her clothing.
 Otherwise, she looked as if the Ripper had peacefully laid her down on her left side to bleed to death, in the mud.

-Dr. Blackwell examined her body at the scene, including the color and temperature of her neck, chest, legs, face and hands, and the condition of the blood about her body, and determined that she had probably been murdered sometime after 12:56 a.m.
+Dr. Blackwell examined her body at the scene, including the color and temperature of her neck, chest, legs, face, and hands, and the condition of the blood about her body, and determined that she had probably been murdered sometime after 12:56 a.m.
 Mr. Diemschutz and his pony had discovered Elisabeth’s body 4 minutes later, at 1:00 a.m.

 Apparently, the Ripper had time to slit the left side of Elisabeth’s throat, but not time to slash the right side, too, and to butcher the rest of her body, as was his modus operandi.
-Consequently, when Mr. Diemschutz and his pony appeared on the scene, the Ripper had halted the slaughter, and quickly withdrawn more deeply into the darkness of the courtyard, and waited until Mr. Diemschutz had run into the club for help.
-Then, it seemed, he had immediately escaped from the yard and onto Berner Street.
+Consequently, when Mr. Diemschutz and his pony appeared on the scene, the Ripper had halted the slaughter, quickly withdrawn more deeply into the darkness of the courtyard, and waited until Mr. Diemschutz had run into the club for help.
+Then, it seemed, he had immediately escaped from the yard and dashed onto Berner Street.